Leaving a Legacy: Stretching your IRA Or Non-qualified Annuity

 A simple way to make your money mean more to future generations

 You’ve worked hard to build your retirement savings and may have additional assets you want to leave for your loved ones.
 Taking only the Required Minimum Distribution (RMD) from your IRA, or allowing your nonqualified annuity to continue to grow tax-deferred, could help minimize your own taxes and leave funds for your beneficiaries.
 However, when these assets pass to your beneficiaries, taking a distribution as a lump sum can cause significant tax burdens for your loved ones.

-Your beneficiary can reduce this tax burden by choosing to stretch out payments over the beneficiary’s lifetime rather than taking a lump sum.
-Stretching out payments across the beneficiary’s lifetime allows the money to grow tax deferred, spreads the tax liability across many years and may avoid higher tax brackets.
+Your beneficiary can reduce this tax burden by choosing to stretch out payments rather than taking a lump sum.
+Stretching out payments allows the money to grow tax deferred, spreads the tax liability across multiple years and may avoid higher tax brackets.

 Taking advantage of compound growth and tax deferral